sh4tteredd/MoodleForms_OpenAI/README.md

 1. The script identifies the question and answer elements on the webpage.
 2. It constructs a prompt to send to the OpenAI API.
 3. The OpenAI API generates a response based on the question and answer data.
-4. The script appends the AI-generated response to the page.
+4. The script selects the answer.

 ## Customization